 Use a short stitch length, and as you approach the corners, leave your needle down, rotate the fabric, and continue sewing.

 Here’s the sort of scary part.
 To get the placket on the right side of the fabric, cut down the center of the opening, and then along the diagonal lines to the corners.

 Cut as close as you can to those corners without cutting into your stitching.

-Turn the placket to the right side of the shirt and press around the crisp rectangular opening your just created.
+Turn the placket to the right side of the shirt and press around the crisp rectangular opening you just created.
 Ensure there is no puckering around the corners.
-If it’s not laying flat you may need to go back and clip further into the corner.
+If it’s not flat you may need to go back and clip further into the corner.